Budget blowout: Wellington Town Hall quake strengthening project to cost $182m

 The budget for Wellington's Town Hall earthquake strengthening project has blown out by $37.1 million.

 The opening of the building has been delayed until 2025.
+It has been labelled the most complex construction project in New Zealand at this time.

 The significant cost escalation, from $145.3m to $182.4m, is one in a string of many.